fbpx

 4. Ransomware

 Ransomware is a total pest as it is an extortion software that can lock your computer or your whole system down and demand a ransom for its release.
 This usually occurs when malware first gains access to the device.
 The ransomware can either encrypt the entire operating system or individual file, depending on its type.
+Implementing ransomware detection measures can help businesses identify and stop ransomware threats early, before they compromise systems or social media accounts.

 Regarding social media, the employees’ details are captured from the respective social media accounts.
 Armed with such information, a fake email can be constructed, requesting people to click on a link or download a file.
 Recipients of such emails will be inclined to follow suit because the information in the email looks accurate.